secureblue/secureblue/POSTINSTALL-README.md

 To enable TPM2 LUKS unlocking (do not use this if you have an AMD CPU), run:

-`ujust setup-luks-tpm2-unlock` and type `Y` when asked if you want to set a PIN.
+`ujust setup-luks-tpm-unlock` and type `Y` when asked if you want to set a PIN.

 ## Chromium extension